oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-github-faq/6-github-faq.md

   Navigate to the conflicting files and resolve the conflicts by choosing the incoming changes or current changes.
   Once conflicts are resolved, commit the changes in your GitHub desktop and push them.

-## Issue 5: Mess up GitHub Repo and Want to Delete the Repo
+## I have messed up GitHub repo and want to delete it

 >**Note:** Do this only if necessary.